top of page

 • Can I see any other horses during my stay?

-Black Horses Ltd – The Friesian Experience specialises in the education and welfare of Friesian horses and any animal lover wanting to learn and spend time round them.
-We offer a range of experiences you can read about on our website including a Meet the Horses tour which takes you around the farm to meet our beautiful black Friesian horses, to see them in their paddocks and stables and you may even get to see some working or being trained in the arena.
+The Friesian Experience Sanctuary specialises in the education and welfare of Friesian horses and any animal lover wanting to learn about and spend time around them.
+We offer a range of Experiences you can read about on our website, including our Meet the Horses Tour which takes you around the farm to meet our beautiful black Friesian horses, to see them in their paddocks and stables, and you may even get to see some working or being trained in the arena.

 • Can I bring my own horse?